-- check your account balances;
+- · check your account balances;

 - withdraw cash from your account;

-- transfer money between accounts
+- transfer money between accounts.

-- deposit cash or cheques into your account (at select ATMs only).

 We may choose not to give you a Visa Card if your banking history with the Credit Union is not satisfactory or if you are under 18 years of age.